MichaelCurrin/learn-to-code/GraphQL/README.md

 ## What is GraphQL?

-GraphQL is a **specification** - is not a coding or query language or framework.

-It is a specification for requesting and returning resources using an API request to a single endpoint which only returns the objects and fields requested in the query.
+GraphQL is a specification for requesting and returning resources using an API request to a single endpoint which only returns the objects and fields requested in the query and in a way that follows the data structure of the query.

+It includes functionality that makes it flexible like variables (parameters subsituted into your query), pagination and also schema and type validation

 It was created by Facebook around 2012 and many services are migrating from using a REST API to GraphQL API for the easy of maintaining GraphQL API and consuming the data.

+GraphQL itself only a **specification** which can be implemented - it is not a database or a programming or query language.

 From [graphql.org/](https://graphql.org/):